Teacher Education - 2020-21 Graduate Catalog

 The teacher education programs in the School of Teaching and Learning are accredited by the National Council for the Accreditation of Teacher Educators (NCATE) with a move toward the new process under the Council for the Accreditation of Educator Preparation (CAEP) http://caepnet.org/.

 Prerequisites for the M.Ed. programs include a bachelor's degree from an accredited institution.

-Applicants seeking admission to the graduate programs offered by the School of Teaching and Learning should follow the instructions outlined in the Graduate Admission section of this catalog.
+Applicants seeking admission to the graduate programs offered by the School of Teaching and Learning should follow the instructions outlined in the Graduate Admission webpage.
 In addition, review the following:

 2. Minimum undergraduate GPA of 3.0 on a 4.0 scale with a minimum GPA of 3.0 or better in the major/minor content area for which the applicant is seeking licensure.

 3. An official transcript from all colleges/universities attended.